Laravel for eCommerce: Building Powerful Online Stores

 Building an engaging product catalog and a streamlined shopping experience is crucial for eCommerce success.
 Indeed, Laravel provides powerful tools.
 But, you must also ensure a user-friendly and secure shopping journey that converts visitors into loyal customers.

-Step 7: Checkout and Payment
+Step 6: Checkout and Payment Integration

 The checkout and payment process is the final hurdle before customers finalize their purchases.
 Let’s build a secure and efficient checkout flow with integrated payment options: